 - Organic SEO is very cost-effective.
 When done correctly, SEO can be far more cost-effective than any paid media campaign (including PPC)

-- >Organic SEO is forever.
-A properly optimised site can keep its rankings for a very long time until it starts to drop off.
+- Organic SEO is forever (almost).
+A properly optimised site can keep its rankings for a very long time.
+Even when SEO works stops.
 PPC rankings end the moment that you stop putting money in.

 - Search engine positioning is relatively stable whereas PPC ad positions will change according to your targeting, budget and bidding strategies.
 A well-optimised site (good link authority and great content) can hold its position even if you need to step away.

 - Organic SEO builds credibility and trust.
-Ads can be skipped and many users are very much aware that paid ads and results exist.
+Ads are known to be untrusted by users and often skipped.
 By increasing your authority and rankings naturally, you can be seen as more credible by online users.

-- Organic SEO results will often have much higher click-through rates and better engagement rates too.
+- Organic SEO results will often have much higher click-through rates and better engagement rates.

 What are the cons to SEO?

-- SEO is a slow and steady strategy and takes much longer to bear results when compared to PPC.
-It can potentially take months after starting SEO to start seeing results, whereas PPC will start getting you leads as you press play on the campaign.
+- SEO is a slow, long-term strategy.
+In general, SEO takes much longer to bear fruit when compared to PPC.
+It can potentially take months after starting an SEO campaign to start seeing results, whereas PPC will start getting you leads almost immediately.